raghunathrao/spring-boot-punch/README.md

    2. user2 / pass
 5. The module uses the new OAuth stack with Java 11.

+## To run

+To run the app:

+    cd spring-boot-punch-oauth-server
+    mvn clean spring-boot:run

+    cd ../spring-boot-punch-resource-server
+    mvn clean spring-boot:run

+You can check Prometheus metrics at `http://localhost:8888/actuator/prometheus` by logging with either above credentials.

 ## Relevant Articles:

 - [Spring REST API + OAuth2](https://www.baeldung.com/rest-api-spring-oauth2-angular)